hindu-comm/weblogs/manasataramgini/2008/09/2008-09-30_in-to-the-ashachidra.md

 Like indra the realms we had conquered.

 But lay in the hazy future, we wondered,
-For indeed vasiShTha said no man has the future cognized\!
+For indeed vasiShTha said no man has the future cognized!